sangavi2020/Repositor/README.md

 <!-- GitHub Stats -->

-<H2 align="center"><strong>certificates:
+<H2 align="center"><strong>Interests & certificates:
   </strong>
 </H2>
     <p align="center">
       <div align="center">
     </p>

-  FRONT END DEVELOPER
+   I AM A FRONT END DEVELOPER

+   INTERESTS IN CREATION OF LOGO & UI/UX FOR AN APP AND WEBSITE

-  CISCO
+   GOT A CERTIFICATE IN CISCO

-  FS PRIME
+   GOT A CERTIFICATE IN FS PRIME

+   GAIN AN IBM DATA ANALYST  BATCH

- SELECTION FOR INTERNSHIP AT GK GROUP OF COMPANY
+   DONE AN INTERNSHIP AT GK GROUP OF COMPANY

- DONE AN INTERNSHIP AT GL LEARNING ACADEMY
+   DOING AN INTERNSHIP AT BOSS TECHNOLOGY